RyanDaDeng/laravel-api-module-generator/readme.md

 IMPORTANT: This package is not aimed at setting up a module, this is only for you to quickly create a structure and make it as your own starting point.

 ## Demo
+(The Demo might be slightly different to your actual result)

 ![](https://github.com/RyanDaDeng/design-patterns/blob/master/apimodule.gif)

 ## Installation